 However, the recorder is 1-track only which means there is no allowance to independently record left and right hand like other digital pianos would.
 Also, the piano does not come with a USB flash drive port for saving the songs

 The Kawai 7W+7W amp speakers deliver very clear and rich sound throughout the full spectrum frequencies, while headphones offer an even more detailed and immersive listening.
+It comes with a 6.5 mm headphone jack.

 There is a Speaker EQ setting that allows you to optimize the sound character of piano’s speakers depending on where you place the piano.